 Stadium management reserves the right to:

-- Refuse entry to any person deemed to be intoxicated, disorderly or engaging in anti-social behavior.
+- Refuse entry to any person deemed to be intoxicated, drug affected, disorderly or engaging in anti-social behaviour.

 - Refuse entry to any unauthorised person.